maytharaphizaw/leeds-uk-rta-visual-analytics-2019-2023/tableau/README.md

 Light rain and glare caused more accidents than heavy rain.

-Rush-hour peaks (8–9 AM, 4–6 PM); Fridays had the highest risk.
+Rush-hour peaks (8-9 AM, 4-6 PM), Fridays had the highest risk.

 Young male drivers, 11–15 pedestrians, and cyclists were most vulnerable.